shawnlunny/Practical-Machine-Learning/index.md

 ![](index_files/figure-html/linear_discriminant_1-1.png)<!-- -->

-It is clear from the plot that lda's accuracy is low as it tries to maximize variable seperation but cannot.
+It is clear from the plot that lda's accuracy is low as it tries to maximize variable seperation but cannot, probably due to the similar movement in the different exercises, but with only slight variations.

 ```r